sungjae-cho/git-memo/README.md

 ```
 Key controllers: y, n, q, s, and ?.

+To remove part of added or staged lines, use `git reset -p`, which can be used as `git add -p`.

 # 21. Create a new branch and push it to the GitHub remote repository

 Create a new branch in the local machine.